captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-My father tells a joke about a golfer who’s playing a round with his friend Elmer, but Elmer has a heart attack on the second green and dies.
+My father tells a joke about a golfer who’s playing a round with his friend Elmer,

 ---

+but Elmer has a heart attack on the second green and dies.

+---

-That night, the guy gets home and tells his wife about it and she says, “Oh my gosh, that’s horrible, what did you do?!”
+That night, the guy gets home and tells his wife about it and she says,

+---

+“Oh my gosh, that’s horrible, what did you do?!”

+---

 And he says, “Yeah, it was awful.

 ---

 After that it was just ‘Hit the ball, drag Elmer.

----

 Hit the ball, drag Elmer.’”
-Well, my life these days feels exactly the same:  “Wake up in the morning, sing for a producer.

 ---

+Well, my life these days feels exactly the same:

+---

+“Wake up in the morning, sing for a producer.
 Wake up in the morning, sing for a producer.”

+---

 And so far, there’s been nary a bite.

 ---

-In other news, I heard that Cynthia Monroe left Arsenic and Old Lace last week.
+In other news, I heard that Cynthia Monroe left _Arsenic and Old Lace_ last week.

 ---

-It turns out she was – how can I put this delicately?
+It turns out she was—how can I put this delicately?

 ---